bic-org-uk/bic-lcf/docs/LCF-ImplementationProfiles.md

 The use of this document is subject to license terms and conditions that can be found *at* <http://www.bic.org.uk/resources/license-to-use-bic-standards/>.

+#### P00 Basic Service Interaction
+The P00 profile relates to understanding the basic operational model of the LCF system, before making use of any entities.
+This related to authentication and version management.

 #### P01 Core LMS Profile

 This profile defines which of the LCF core functions by entity type need to be supported by an LMS that implements LCF.
 As a minimum, an LMS must support all retrieval functions, to allow an authorised terminal, operated by an authorised user, to retrieve specific entities and lists of entities of all the specified types.